ReAbout/ShadowFuzzer/Fuzzer/README.md

 ## Description of Mutator
 The payload of the MQTT protocol PUBLISH control packet is mutated.
 Setps：
-1. Determine the data format of Paylaod (JSON，String，Binary)
+1. Determine the data format of paylaod.
-2. The payload of JSON format mutation。Recursively identify the type of the value of each item (Int，Float，String，Array), and processed according to different mutation rules。
+2. The payload of JSON format mutation.
+Recursively identify the type of the value of each item (Int，Float，String，Array), and processed according to different mutation rules.

 Types of Vulnerabilities Detected：
 * Command injection (Parameter injection)